andytholmes/conda-schemachange/README.md

 # schemachange
 <img src="images/schemachange-logo-title.png" alt="schemachange" title="schemachange logo" width="600" />

+##FORK NOTES

+Andrew Holmes forked the original repo (https://github.com/Snowflake-Labs/schemachange) with the view to create a conda package. no files have been changed save this README.
+Additional files have been added to allow a conda build

+## Overview

 *Looking for snowchange?
 You've found the right spot. snowchange has been renamed to schemachange.*

-## Overview

 schemachange is a simple python based tool to manage all of your [Snowflake](https://www.snowflake.com/) objects.
 It follows an Imperative-style approach to Database Change Management (DCM) and was inspired by the [Flyway database migration tool](https://flywaydb.org).
 When combined with a version control system and a CI/CD tool, database changes can be approved and deployed through a pipeline using modern software delivery practices.
 As such schemachange plays a critical role in enabling Database (or Data) DevOps.